-Dr. Lawrence ‘Lou’ Malloy was born on the 27th of September, 1925 in Kingsville, Ontario, to Joch Malloy and the former Mary Ellen O’Brien.
-He was a pupil at Kingsville Public School, and Kingsville High School.
-During World War II, Dr. Malloy served in the Royal Canadian Air Force as an air gunner, and ultimately achieved the rank of Sergeant.
+Dr. Malloy was a pupil at Kingsville Public School and Kingsville High School.
+During World War II, Dr. Malloy served with the Royal Canadian Air Force as an air gunner and ultimately achieved the rank of Sergeant.

 Dr. Malloy attended medical school at Queen’s University and graduated with a medical degree in 1951.
 He completed an internship at Hamilton General Hospital the following year.